WestDRI/wgpages/content/driConnect.md

   files, hierarchical datasets with pytables, SQL databases, backing up, xarray, managing many files, DAR, and many others
 - [Visualization resources](https://training.westdri.ca/tools/visualization) - working with large datasets,
-  in-situ processing, remote and distributed rendering, Cinema science, topological data analysis, web-based vis, programmable filters, and many others
+  in-situ processing, remote and distributed rendering, Cinema science, topological data analysis (using TTK), web-based visualization, programmable filters, photorealistic rendering, and many others

 Each webinar tries to dive into a new, advanced topic that is typically not addressed in our existing documentation or training courses.